spool3r/AWS-pyTenable/README.md

 sa-east-1
 )
 ```
-- Remove any region you won't be in.
-It is better to leave the list to the full list as to help find any shadow IT.

 #### pyTenable.py
+Update the path to the location of the script
 ```
 script_path = /path/to/folder
 ```

-- Update the path to the location of the script
+Update to the Scan ID for your scan.
+If you go to your scan, you can look at the URL of the Active Scan and the number after edit would be the Scan ID (https://server.domain.tld/#scans/edit/1).
 ```
 scan_id = 1
 ```

-- Update to the Scan ID for your scan.
-If you go to your scan, you can look at the URL of the Active Scan and the number after edit would be the Scan ID (https://server.domain.tld/#scans/edit/1).
+Update to the Tenable.sc server path.
+This could be a fully qualified domain name or IP address.
 ```
 sc = TenableSC('server.domain.tld')
 ```

-- Update to the Tenable.sc server path.
-This could be a fully qualified domain name or IP address.
+Update to your username and password for Tenable.sc.
+More information about the authentication can be found at (https://pytenable.readthedocs.io/en/stable/sc.html).
 ```
 sc.login('username', 'passwords')
 ```
-- Update to your username and password for Tenable.sc.
-More information about the authentication can be found at (https://pytenable.readthedocs.io/en/stable/sc.html).